 This transition was fairly natural to me, but at times felt really slow (especially when C was really little and not super mobile), and when the comparison game would start to creep in, left me feeling like what I was doing at home wasn’t nearly as achieving compared to what everyone else seemed to be doing out in the working world.
 But- this lie, that the evil one tries to instill in each of us… the lie that we aren’t enough, aren’t measuring up, aren’t doing worthy tasks… couldn’t be further from the truth.

 The place that God has you is exactly where you should be.
-You are worthy and what you’re doing where He has you, matters.
+Your work is worthy and what you’re doing where He has you, matters.

-Read the truth scattered all across the pages… God’s word tells us that we ARE worthy and what we are doing, exactly where He has us, really does matter, AND He has a perfect plan for our lives already laid out.
+Read the truth scattered all across the pages… God’s word tells us that even though we are not enough, Christ IS.
+He is worthy of all of our praise and all that He has us doing in the season He’s given us.
+What we are doing, exactly where He has us, really does matter, AND He has a perfect plan for our lives already laid out.
 Nothing is a surprise to God.

 For I know the plans I have for you, declares the Lord, plans for welfare and not for evil, to give you a future and a hope. -Jeremiah 29:11